 What does our trip cost include?

-Your trip cost will include your lodging, utilities, food, water, transportation, wifi, supplies and project costs.
-The price of your Visa is not included in your trip cost and will be your responsibility to pay during applying prior to your trip.
+Your trip cost will include lodging, utilities, food, water, transportation, wifi, supplies and project costs.
+The price of your Visa is not included in the trip cost and the team will be responsible for the application and payment.
 This cost is $50.
-Other than that, you will want to plan to bring enough money to cover any crafts or souvenirs you choose to buy during your time in Uganda.
-We typically suggest bringing $100-$150 dollars to cover these things.
-Cost of vaccinations, passport and other supplies you wish to buy for your trip will also be your responsibility.
+You will want to plan to bring enough money to cover any crafts or souvenirs you choose to buy during your time in Uganda.
+We typically suggest bringing $100-$150 dollars to cover these items.
+Medical costs, passport and other supplies you wish to buy for your trip will also be the team member’s responsibility.

 What is Sozo Children's Refund policy?

-At the time of every trip registration, a $250 non-refundable trip deposit is required.
-The deposit will be required at the time of registration and applied to your trip cost, and under no circumstances will the $250 be refunded.
-Also, any additional donations Sozo Children receives toward the cost of trip are non-refundable.
+At the time of every trip registration, an $100 non-refundable registration is required.
+Any additional donations Sozo Children receives toward the cost of trip are non-refundable.
 We are aware of circumstances that may inhibit your ability to serve on a team; therefore, we have three options if you are unable to go on your team.
 The options include leaving funds in your account to be used on a trip within the calendar year, applying your donations toward another team member’s trip cost, or donating towards Sozo Children’s greatest need.
+If you over-fundraise for your trip, the same policy applies.

 Do I have to apply for my visa before i travel?